Zamralik/validator/README.md

 ### Message keys

+All the properties are optionals and of type `string`.

 - **valid**<br />
 	Displayed when the field is valid.
 Defaults to an empty string.
 - **invalid**<br />